- PLAR Eligibility Standard

 2. Proof of University Degree:

-- original or authorized copy of your degree/s or official transcript/s indicating the degree has been conferred OR Canadian degree equivalency report if your degree is from a university located outside Canada
+- original or authorized photocopy of your university degree or its official transcript/s indicating that the degree has been conferred OR Canadian degree equivalency report if your degree is from a university located outside Canada

 3. Proof of English Language Proficiency: